 TD Bank Ballpark

-Watch a big-time game of the minor league baseball team, the Somerset Patriots, at this stadium they call home.
+The Somerset Patriots, a minor league team with a pipeline to the Yankees, calls this stadium home.
 Make sure to go during one of their promotional games, including ones with a post-game firework show, a baseball-themed bingo game, and various giveaways.
 There are even a handful of “Kids Run The Bases” events, where kiddos (and their families) can run the bases after the game and meet Somerset Patriots’ mascot, Sparkee, the schnauzer.